JDN89/thinking-in-javah/README.md

     - `String` pattern = regex
     - while scanner hasnext pattern
     - `Matchresult` match = scanner.match()

+## Type Information:
+- Enhanced instanceof with Pattern Matching (Java 16 onwards):
+  - Java 16 introduced a new feature called "Pattern Matching for instanceof".
+This allows you to not only check the type but also declare a variable in the same expression.
+This can reduce verbosity and make the code cleaner.
+  -

 ## Overview Most used Collections and Maps: